rust-lang/rust/text/0000-erfc-post-build-contexts.md

 ## Procedural macro for a new post-build context

-A custom post-build context is essentially a whole-crate procedural macro that is evaluated after all other macros in the target crate have been evaluated.
+A custom post-build context is like a whole-crate procedural macro that is evaluated after all other macros in the target crate have been evaluated.
 It is passed the `TokenStream` for every element in the target crate that has a set of attributes the post-build context has